Place of Mercy and Hope

 Computer lessons are taught throughout the Valley, offering children and adults

 the chance to learn and understand the importance of the IT literacy.

 One Step at a Time

 A Summer Camp is held annually in December welcoming children throughout the Valley.
-Our holiday program develops every year.
-We welcome over 400 disadvantaged children, 20 special needs children, welcome 10 newly appointed South African Marist Student Leaders (Head Boys and Head Girls) of the five Marist Schools, Marist Alumni from the five South African Marist, two German Marist Alumni and a few local volunteers who are mentored by the Marists.
+Our Youth Empowerment program develops every year.
+We welcome just under 500 disadvantaged children, 20 special needs children, welcome 10 newly appointed South African Marist Student Leaders (Head Boys and Head Girls) of the five Marist Schools, Marist Alumni from the five South African Marist, two German Marist Alumni and local volunteers who are mentored by the Marists.

 Addo Township Designs

 Our goal is to empower local women by

 providing them with the skills necessary for sewing and embroidery.
 Addo Township Designs was born which supplies school uniforms to local schools, creates handbags and can embroider anything customers require.

 Reinforcing our Commitment

 Our mission is to assist those incredibly sick and dying by providing Health Care to the Valencia Formal Settlement.